-During the 14-year Liberian civil war, treat many parents were killed or went missing, illness and family homes were destroyed.
-In the absence of parental care and guidance, mind many children were abducted by rebel groups who compelled them to become rebel fighters, ammunition porters, and in some cases sex slaves.
+During the 14-year Liberian civil war, many parents were killed or went missing, and family homes were destroyed.
+In the absence of parental care and guidance, many children were abducted by rebel groups who compelled them to become rebel fighters, ammunition porters, and in some cases sex slaves.
 When the Liberia civil conflict ended in August 2003, the war left hundreds of thousands of abused children without parents, let alone a place they can call a home.

 Today, most of these children live in orphanages, with relatives, or on the streets.
 Since these children do not have the means and cannot afford to attend school, so CPE decided to bring the peace education curriculum to the community through our Peer Mediation Groups.